akashgohil/Data-Science-Projects/R ML Projects/Credit Card Defaulters Analysis/Readme.md

 # Credit Card Defaulters Analysis

-- In this particular project we have to analyze or clean credit card defaulters data.
+- In this particular project I have done some EDA to make sure that Clean data can ensures a notable increase in accuracy of our model.
-- Here we are performing task like replacing null values & some data manipulation.
-- Then we build a machine learning moodel that will predict the person is Defaulter or not based on some payments and bills amount data.
+- Then I build a Logistic regression moodel that will predict the person is Defaulter or not based on some payments and bills amount data.